Atlantic waves crashing on the Outer Banks shoreline during daytime

 • Sand and salt are tough on paws.
 Bring a freshwater rinse and dry your dog’s feet at the end of every beach session.
 Hot summer sand burns paws — walk early or late.

 • Heat is the bigger risk than cold.
 Dogs overheat fast on the dunes.
-Shaded sound-side sites at Frisco Woods or the maritime forest at Cape Woods are dog-comfort upgrades over fully exposed oceanfront sites.
+Shaded sound-side sites at Frisco Woods are dog-comfort upgrades over fully exposed oceanfront sites.

 • Vet access.
 The closest 24-hour emergency vet to most of the OBX is in Norfolk, Virginia — about 90 minutes from Kitty Hawk.
 There are good local clinics in Kill Devil Hills and Manteo for daytime issues.
 Save the numbers before you arrive.